MohAyman3600/GenifyRecommender/README.md

 # Genify Flask API Integration

-Flask API for integrating with a Machine Learning Model and servees to User Interface
+Flask API for integrating with a Machine Learning Model and serves it to the User Interface

 ## Description

-This is a Flask API that serves a machine learning model.
-It uses MongoDB as database, marshmallow for schema validation, Flask-RESTful for serialization, Flask-Testing for testing, token authentication, Swaggger for documentation, logging module for logging.
+This is a Flask API that serves a machine-learning model.
+It uses MongoDB as a database, marshmallow for schema validation, Flask-RESTful for serialization, Flask-Testing for testing, token authentication, Swaggger for documentation, logging module for logging.

 ## Installation